PierreLesturgie/Pipeline-Slim-BGS-AOD/README.md

 Usage: ```sbatch STEP_2.sh```

 * The first one creates a Divdel folder and generate one .s file per set of parameters from the Ancestral simulations.
-* The second one runs the simulations obtaining one tree per set of parameters and per simulation, and computes statistics.
+* The second one runs the simulations obtaining one tree per set of parameters and per simulation, and computes gene-tree based statistics.

 ### STEP 3
 **Post analysis**

 Usage: ```sbatch STEP_3.sh```

+* Computes genotype-based statistics from ms output
 * Sort output files and extract the summary statistics for each set of parameters (pooling of all runs)